Sentiment Analysis

 reviews) is intensive. - Ethical Risks: Biased models may misinterpret sentiments from underrepresented groups, affecting fairness.

-) addresses these challenges with high-performance, memory-safe implementations, enabling efficient text processing, robust modeling, and scalable deployment, outperforming Python’s pandas
+Rust's ecosystem (polars, rust-bert, tch-rs, actix-web) addresses these challenges with high-performance, memory-safe implementations, enabling efficient text processing, robust modeling, and scalable deployment, outperforming Python's pandas/transformers for CPU tasks and mitigating C++'s memory risks.

 2. Dataset Exploration